+Accessory Reserved for additional 110-volt equipment.

+Accessory Reserved for additional 110-volt equipment.

+PURSUIT 2655 EXPRESS FISHERMAN

+4-7

-4.3 Electrical System Maintenance
+4.4 Electrical System Maintenance

-D.C.
+12-Volt D.C.
 Electrical System Maintenance

-At least once a year, spray all exposed electrical components behind the helm and the plugs, with a metal protector such as WD40®.
-Exterior light fixture bulbs should be removed and the metal contact areas coated with a non-water soluble lubricant like Vaseline®.
-The sockets should be sprayed with WD40®.
-Care must be taken not to get any oil or grease on the glass portion of the bulb as this will cause the bulb to overheat and burn out.
+At least once a year, spray all exposed electrical components behind the helm and in the plugs, with a protector.
+Exterior light fixture bulbs should be removed and the metal contact areas coated with a non-water soluble lubricant like Vaseline.
+The sockets should be sprayed with a protector.
+Care must be taken not to get any oil or grease on the glass portion of the bulbs as this will cause the bulb to overheat and burn out.

 WHEN REPLACING LIGHT BULBS IN MARINE LIGHT FIXTURES, ALWAYS USE A BULB WITH THE SAME RATING AS THE ORIGINAL.
 USING A DIFFERENT BULB COULD CAUSE THE FIXTURE TO OVERHEAT AND MELT OR SHORT CIRCUIT.

-Inspect all wiring for proper support, sound insulation, and tight terminals.
+Inspect all wiring for proper support, sound insulation, and tight terminals, paying particular attention to portable appliance cords and plugs.
 Check all below deck wiring to be sure it is properly supported, that the insulation is sound, and that there are no loose or corroded terminals.
-Corroded terminals should be thoroughly cleaned with sandpaper, or replaced, tightened securely and sprayed with WD40® or a similar protector.
+Corroded terminals should be thoroughly cleaned with sandpaper, or replaced, tightened securely and sprayed with a metal and electrical protector.
 Inspect all engine wiring.
+110-Volt A.C.
+Electrical System Maintenance